 Moving the City's general municipal election to even-numbered election years will not impact the Registration & Elections Division in its conduct of elections at this time.
-However, the cost of elections will increase for the remaining jurisdictions that hold elections in 2017 and 2019.
+It could, however, slightly increase the cost of elections to the remaining jurisdictions in odd-numbered years.
 While there is no fiscal impact on the County now, as each jurisdiction moves to even-numbered year elections, the County's proportional share of elections costs for these elections will be reduced.
-Finally, as the jurisdictions move to even-numbered year elections, the labor and other costs during even-numbered year elections will increase.
+Finally, as noted above, if all jurisdictions move to even-numbered year elections, the Registration & Elections Division is likely to incur substantial additional labor and other costs during even-numbered year elections.